Shashikant-Maharshi/patterns-dot-dev/design-patterns/command-pattern/README.md

 # Command Pattern

-Command Pattern is one of the **Behavioral Design Pattern**.
 Command design pattern is used to implement loose coupling in a request-response model.
 With the Command Pattern, we can decouple objects that execute a certain task from the object that calls the method.

+## Category
+Behavioral Design Pattern

 ## Pros
 The command pattern allows us to decouple methods from the object that executes the operation.
 It gives you more control if you’re dealing with commands that have a certain lifespan, or commands that should be queued and executed at specific times.